The Artists in Education (AIE) Residency Grant Program

 - Expand the arts experiences of students and teachers

-- Provide effective teacher professional development in the arts
+- Provide effective professional development in the arts

-- Work together with a Resident Teaching Artist to create long-term impact on your school and community through the arts
+- Create long-term impact on your school and community through the arts

-ALL New Jersey Public, Charter, Private, and Parochial Schools serving grades Pre-K through 12th are eligible to apply.
-Grant program guidelines and application are available at www.njaie.org and technical assistance is available for applicants.
+Any New Jersey public, private, parochial, or charter school serving grades Pre-K through 12 is eligible to apply.
+Grant program guidelines and online application portal are available at www.njaie.org.
+Grant assistance is available for applicants.
 Questions?
-Contact our Artists in Education Administrator Samantha Clarke at [email protected] or 609-984-7019.
+Contact our AIE Manager Samantha Clarke at [email protected] or 609-984-7019.